 Made with dry white wine, this crisp apple cider sangria has all the tastes of fall.
 It's perfect for your next gathering or just to have on hand in the fridge.

-- Dry white wine (Pinot Grigio or Sauvignon Blanc)
+- Dry white wine - Use a dry (not sweet) white wine like a Pinot Grigio or Sauvignon Blanc.

-- Apple slices and orange slices for garnish
+- Apple slices and orange slices - For garnish in either the pitcher or the individual glasses.
+Or both!

 How to Make Apple Cider Sangria